Faculty members (in alphabetical order)

 Dr. Dimitris N. Dimitrakopoulos is Economist at the Department of Financial Management and Revenue Analysis, General Secretariat of Public Revenue of the Hellenic Ministry of Finance, and adjunct lecturer at Athens University of Economics and Business (AUEB).
 He holds a PhD in Risk Management from AUEB.
 Dimitris received an MSc in Banking and Financial Management and a BSc in Economics from the University of Piraeus.
 In the past, he has worked as scientific associate and post-doc researcher in academia and as a financial analyst in the industry.
 His research has been published in highly ranked finance and maritime economics journals, and has been financed by the AUEB post-doctoral program and by the European Union IRAKLITOS research fellowship program.
 Dimitris’ expertise is in market risk measurement in financial and shipping freight markets.
 Primary areas of his research include market risk measurement, microstructure of derivatives markets, shipping economics and emerging markets finance.
 He has taught a variety of courses at both postgraduate and undergraduate levels relating to finance.

 Michael Dooms is Associate Professor of Management and Strategy at Solvay Business School, University of Brussels (VUB).
 He holds BSc and MSc in Business Engineering (2001) and PhD in Applied Economics: Business and Technology (2010) from Solvay.
-He coordinates and teaches two port management courses at Erasmus University Rotterdam (MEL), and teaches at the Institute of Transport and Maritime Management (ITMMA) in Antwerp.
+He coordinates and teaches two port management courses at Erasmus University Rotterdam (MEL).
 He is member of porteconomics.eu and the global PPRN network (Port Performance Research Network), where he animates the port authority strategy cluster.
 He has worked as project manager and researcher on several research and consulting projects, which need a multi-disciplinary (integration of technical, economic and environmental criteria) and multi-stakeholder (public and private sector, local communities) approach.
 He was closely involved in the development of a strategic plan for the Belgian rail infrastructure manager Infrabel.
-He leads the PORTOPIA project, the largest EU funded research and development project on port performance and policy since the inception of the EU funded research and development programs.
+He was the scientific and administrative coordinator of the PORTOPIA project, the largest EU funded research and development project on port performance and policy since the inception of the EU funded research and development programs.

-Dr. Konstantinos Drakos is Associate Professor of Finance at the Athens University of Economics and Business.
+Dr. Konstantinos Drakos is Professor of Finance at the Athens University of Economics and Business.
 He holds MSc and Ph.D. degrees in Economics from the University of Essex, funded by the Greek State Scholarships Foundation.
-His research expertise is on Applied Econometrics and Finance and has published in academic journals such as the Journal of Applied Econometrics, the Journal of the Royal Statistical Society, Risk Analysis, the Journal of International Money and Finance, and Economica.
-He has been awarded Postgraduate Teaching Awards in 2012-2013, 2010-2011, and 2008-2009.
-According to IDEAS he is ranked in the top 8% of Greece-based authors and the top 13% of Europe-based authors, while his research has been funded by the European Commission and the John S. Latsis Public Benefit Foundation.
+His research expertise is on Applied Econometrics and Finance and has published in academic journals such as the Journal of Applied Econometrics, the Journal of the Royal Statistical Society, Risk Analysis, the Journal of International Money and Finance, Economics Letters, and Economica.
+He has been awarded Postgraduate Teaching Awards in 2016-2017, 2015-2016, 2012-2013, 2010-2011, and 2008-2009.
+According to IDEAS he is ranked in the top 5% of Greece-based authors and the top 8% of Europe-based authors, while his research has been funded by the European Commission and the John S. Latsis Public Benefit Foundation.

 Konstantina Georgiou works as a Post-Doctoral Fellow at Athens University of Economics and Business (AUEB).
 She teaches human resources management and organisational behavior at the undergraduate, postgraduate and executive training level at Hellenic University, University of Liverpool online and AUEB, while she has significant experience conducting seminars in career counseling and job seeking.
 She holds PhD in Organisational Behavior, MSc in Human Resources Management and BSc in Business Administration from AUEB.
 She has published her work in international peer-reviewed academic journals (e.g. International Journal of Selection and Assessment) while her research has appeared in major scientific conferences (e.g. Academy of Management, Society for Industrial and Organizational Psychology, European Association of Work and Organizational Psychology, etc.).
 Her research interests focus on employee recruitment and selection and job search as well as on the use of gamification in employee selection.

-Lucia Gibilaro is Associate Professor of Economics and Management of Financial Intermediaries at the University of Bergamo.
+Lucia Gibilaro is Associate Professor of Economics and Management of Financial Intermediaries at LUMSA University, Rome, Italy.
 She holds a Master in Asset Management and a Ph.D. in Banking and Finance at the University of Rome Tor Vergata.
 She is faculty member of the Ph.D program “International Cooperation Sciences” at the University of Bergamo, member of the “Laboratory of Real Estate Finance” at the University of Rome Tor Vergata and author of articles and papers on risk management, banking, real estate lending and asset based lending.

 Panos Hatzipanayotou is Professor of Economics at the Athens University of Economics and Business (AUEB), Director of Graduate Studies of the Department of International and European Economic Studies (DIEES) at AUEB, Research Fellow of CES-ifo (Munich-Germany), the Institute of Economic Policy Studies (IMOP, Athens, Greece), and the Center of Economic and Environmental Research in Greece.
 He holds PhD and MSc in Economics from the State University of New York (S.U.N.Y.)
 Stony Brook and BSc Economics from AUEB.
 Previous full time academic positions include University of Connecticut (USA) and Aristotelian University of Thessaloniki (Greece), while visiting professorships include University of Cyprus and Deakin University (Melbourne-Australia).
 He has served as Chairman of the DIEES at AUEB, as an elected Member of the University Council of AUEB, and member of the Board of Directors of the Center of Planning and Economic Research (KEPE, Athens-Greece).
 He serves as referee in numerous academic journals, as Chair and member of the organizing committee in national and international conferences and workshops, and as member in various conference scientific committees.
 His research interests include International Factor Mobility; Optimal Commercial Policy under Variable Factor Supplies and Various Forms of Trade Restrictions; Indirect Tax Reforms; Trade and Factor Tax Policies with Public Goods and Public Inputs; Preferential Trading Agreements; Foreign Aid, and Environmental Issues in International Trade.